 Canada strikes a middle ground between strict European gun control laws and the looser American model, requiring prospective gun owners to undergo a training course and a 28-day waiting period, along with additional restrictions for those who want to buy handguns and some semiautomatic rifles.
 Licenses to carry may be denied by officials for any “good and sufficient reason.”

-Guns have also formed a currency of sorts in Yemen, since the British began buying allegiance from tribal leaders with large shipments of weapons in the 1950s, said Clive Jones, deputy head of the School of Government and International Affairs at Durham University in the United Kingdom.
+Guns have also formed a currency of sorts in Yemen, since the British began buying allegiance from tribal leaders with large shipments of weapons in the 1950s, Clive Jones, deputy head of the School of Government and International Affairs at Durham University in the United Kingdom, said in 2016.
 That tradition continues today, with former President of Yemen Ali Abdullah Saleh purchasing loyalty with gun shipments.
 As a result, firearms have become all but ubiquitous.
-“It's very rare certainly as you go to rural parts of Yemen that you would see a male not carrying some form of weapon,” Jones said.
+“It’s very rare certainly as you go to rural parts of Yemen that you would see a male not carrying some form of weapon,” Jones said.

 In Mexico, buying a firearm legally is more difficult than in almost any other nation.
 Diligent citizens who manage to file the necessary paperwork to obtain a gun license must travel to Mexico’s only gun store, located in Mexico City, where they may purchase a weapon and a box of bullets.